-Your time is value, and you don’t want to waste hours fixing audio issues.
-Having a clean mid-range is hard to achieve but essential.
-No more waste of time and effort.
-Thanks to the simplicity and efficiency of the T-Clarity for enhancing the mid and low-mid frequencies.
+Your time is valuable, and you don't want to waste hours fixing audio issues.
+Achieving a clean mid-range can be challenging yet essential.
+With the simplicity and efficiency of T-Clarity, you no longer have to waste time and effort enhancing the mid and low-mid frequencies.

 Smart solution for creators

 T-Clarity quickly makes any sound clear, smooth, and pleasant

 Clean the muddy & boxy sounds, keep them musical

 Just like how the Techivation T-De-Esser cleans up the high frequencies of sounds giving a musical and natural-sounding result, the T-Clarity does this on the low and mid frequencies of sound, resulting in a clear, smooth, and pleasant sound.

 A common way of fixing muddiness is to cut down the frequencies using an EQ.
 However, it comes with the price of having your overall sound changed, as muddiness may only occur at some parts of your sound source or mix.
 T-Clarity solves these issues without affecting the feel of the sound.

 Get it done fast, yet make it sound perfect

 We love simplicity and having things more organized.
 Quick solutions save you time, and the saved time can be used to achieve greater accomplishments.